 Lord Selkirk Highschool (Upper Gym)- 221 Mercy St, Selkirk, MB R1A 2C8

-Judo (Japanese for “Gentle Way”) is a great way to get fit and gain self-confidence while learn- ing the techniques of this Olympic sport.
+Judo (Japanese for “Gentle Way”) is a great way to get fit and gain self-confidence while learning the techniques of this Olympic sport.
 Judo develops self-discipline and respect for oneself and others and is practiced by millions around the world.
-The Selkirk Judo Club is a member club of Judo Manitoba, a provincial sport organization with Sport Manitoba.
+The Selkirk Judo Club is a member club of Judo Manitoba, a provincial sports organization with Sport Manitoba.
 Our classes are for students ages 7 to adult who are interested in either recreational or competitive judo.
-Classes begin in September with a two week free trial and continue through to May.
+Classes begin in September with a two-week free trial and continue through to May.

 Lacrosse is a team sport where players try to get a rubber ball into a net or goal.
 Players use a long stick with a net on the end of it called a lacrosse stick.
 They can run, carry, catch, shoot, and pass the ball with the net of the stick.
 Visit their website for more details.